pybuilder/pybuilder.github.io/documentation/plugins.md

 <div class="alert alert-warning alert-dismissable">
   <button type="button" class="close" data-dismiss="alert" aria-hidden="true">&times;</button>
   <h4>Travis CI warning</h4>
-If you use pybuilder with <a href="http://travis-ci.org">Travis CI</a> and run integration tests in parallel, you will need a workaround due to a travis issue with POSIX semaphores.
+If you use PyBuilder with <a href="http://travis-ci.org">Travis CI</a> and run integration tests in parallel, you will need a workaround due to a travis issue with POSIX semaphores.
 Please refer to <a href="https://github.com/travis-ci/travis-cookbooks/issues/155">the related travis issue</a>.
 </div>